Meep-Byte/Playable-Exorcist/README.md

-This is simple git repo for my isaac mod.
+This is simple git repo for the Playable Exorcist MOD.